jundalisay/sp/content/en/research/hitler/mein/volume-2/chapter-07c.md

 1. An energetic and psychologically judicious way of conducting the meeting.
 2. An organized squad of troops to maintain order.

 In those days we and no one else were masters of the situation at our meetings and on no occasion did we fail to emphasize this.
 Our opponents fully realized that any provocation would be the occasion of throwing them out of the hall at once, whatever the odds against us.

 At meetings, particularly outside Munich, we had in those days from 500-800 hundred opponents against 15-16 National Socialists; yet we brooked no interference, for we were ready to be killed rather than capitulate.

-More than once a handful of party colleagues offered a heroic resistance to a raging and violent mob of Reds.
-Those fifteen or twenty men would certainly have been overwhelmed in the end had not the opponents known that three or four times as many of themselves would first get their skulls cracked.
-Arid that risk they were not willing to run.
+More than once, a handful of party colleagues heroically resisted a raging mob of Reds.

+Those 20 men would certainly have been overwhelmed in the end had not the opponents known that 4 times as many of themselves would get their skulls cracked.

+That risk they were not willing to run.

-We had done our best to study Marxist and bourgeois methods of conducting meetings, and we had certainly learnt something.
+We had done our best to study Marxist and bourgeois methods of conducting meetings.
+We had certainly learnt something.

 The Marxists had always exercised a most rigid discipline so that the question of reaking up their meetings could never have originated in bourgeois quarters.